Takeaways from day 11 of Trump’s New York hush money trial with Hope Hicks

 The Take: Trump v United States

-A former model turned communications director, Hicks was one of Trump’s longest serving aides, helping his 2016 presidential campaign navigate the scandals at the heart of the New York criminal case.
+A former model-turned-communications director, Hicks was one of Trump’s longest-serving aides, helping his 2016 presidential campaign navigate the scandals at the heart of the New York criminal case.

 Trump stands accused of 34 felony counts of falsifying business records at the time of the 2016 race, related to hush money payments made to the adult film star Stormy Daniels.

 Daniels had claimed she and Trump had an affair, and prosecutors have argued Trump tried to buy her silence as a means of influencing the election.
-He was already under scrutiny at the time for statements made on tape about his interactions with women.
+He was already under scrutiny in 2016 for statements on a leaked tape about his interactions with women.

 Trump has denied the extramarital affair, and he has insisted he committed no wrongdoing.
 His defence team has argued that Trump simply hoped to spare his family embarrassment — not interfere with the election.